 Next, you need to choose the hosting company that will store your data, and make it available on your domain.
 There is a range of hosting companies available for UK customers, although you should remember that many do not actually store your data in the UK, but rather in data centres abroad.
 You should bear this in mind if you are handling sensitive information.

-Your choice of hosting provider will depend on a range of factors including storage limits, bandwidth, and cost.
+Your choice of hosting provider will depend on a range of factors including storage limits, bandwidth, and costs – which could include an annual or monthly hosting plan.
 However, you should also consider the software options that the hosting company provides, for example Wordpress, Joomla, or Drupal.
 We’ll cover these more in the next step.

 Given that you’ve decided to build your website yourself, you’ll probably want to find a solution that gives you the best possible site for the least possible effort, and with the lowest level of existing knowledge.
 Luckily, there is a range of software options that help you build a business website quickly and easily, with great results.